onlyquake/xonotic-wiki/Shared-libraries-(buildfiles).md

 * use dll from `bin` folder

 # libode
-Is not loaded under Windows and crashes the game if it is.
+Is not loaded under Windows and crashes the game if it is and a map is loaded up.
+Also it is not statically linked and thus requires libstdc++-6.dll and libgcc_s_sjlj-1.dll.

 # libavw
 *Note:* Old and not used in Xonotic but also not disabled :) Adding this for the sake of completeness.